COVID-19 Industry Brief

-- Demand is stable for both new and used equipment
+- Demand remains stable for both new and used agricultural equipment.

 By The Numbers

-Net farm income impacts equipment sales: Net farm income is a comprehensive indicator of U.S. farm profitability for all crops and livestock and includes cash receipts from farming as well as farm-related income, including government payments and non- cash items like changes in inventories, economic depreciation, and gross imputed rental income, minus cash expenses.
-As reported by the USDA at the end of November 2018, net farm income is forecasted to decrease $9.1 billion (12.1 percent) from 2017 to $66.3 billion in 2018, after increasing $13.8 billion (22.5 percent) in 2017.
-In inflation-adjusted 2018 dollars, net farm income is expected to drop $11.4 billion for the year, after increasing $13 billion (20.3 percent) in 2017.
-If realized, inflation-adjusted net farm income would be 3.3 percent above its level in 2016, which was its lowest level since 2002.
+Net Farm Income Soars in 2020: Net farm income is a comprehensive indicator of U.S. farm profitability for all crops and livestock and includes cash receipts from farming as well as farm-related income, including government payments and non- cash items like changes in inventories, economic depreciation, and gross imputed rental income, minus cash expenses.
+As reported by the USDA in December, net farm income was expected to reach $119.6 billion in 2020.
+This represents an increase of $35.0 billion or 41.3% over 2019, and the fourth consecutive year of increases.
+If realized, net farm income in 2020 in inflation-adjusted terms would be at its highest level since 2013, 32% above its 2000 to 2019 average of $90.6 billion.

 Farmers’ ability and willingness to purchase new tractors or combines is heavily influenced by net income.
 Net farm income is dependent on a combination of the price for goods produced and the cost of production.
-These variables include, but are not limited to, grain commodity prices, milk prices, cattle prices, cost of feed, cost of fuel, cost of fertilizer, etc. Farmers will have a negative outlook and less of a willingness to purchase new assets when commodity prices are falling and/or production costs are increasing, resulting in lower net operating income; this translates to less buying power.
+These variables include, but are not limited to, grain commodity prices, milk prices, cattle prices, cost of feed, cost of fuel, cost of fertilizer and other factors.
+Farmers will have a negative outlook and less of a willingness to purchase new assets when commodity prices are falling and/or production costs are increasing, resulting in lower net operating income, which translates to less buying power.

-Over the course of the past 25 years, not only do net farm income increases and decreases correlate with the decline and improvement in new and used equipment sales, but it also correlates with the recovery value of used equipment.
-Gordon Brothers maintains the largest database of used equipment transactions in the industry, and a review of the past 20 years of data of large equipment transactions indicates that used equipment prices, as a percentage of replacement cost, also rise at times of increased net farm income.
+Over the course of the past 25 years, not only do net farm income increases and decreases correlate with the decline and improvement in new and used equipment sales, they also correlate with the recovery value of used equipment.
+Gordon Brothers maintains the largest database of used equipment transactions in the industry, and a review of the past 20 years of data of large equipment transactions indicates used equipment prices, as a percentage of replacement cost, also rise at times of increased net farm income.